tushariyer/mwd-230-final/README.md

 WinBall Survivor is a game I made for my Game Design (MWD 230) final project.
 It includes several standard assets and UI kits..

-  - Navigate to the winball-survivor folder
+  - Navigate to the source code folder
   - Download .zip file
   - Magic